top of page

 • Use gold, silver, or black ink to highlight the raised areas for an elegant contrast.

-• Embossed backgrounds work beautifully in junk journals, adding tactile interest and a vintage aesthetic.
+Embossed backgrounds work beautifully in junk journals, adding tactile interest with a vintage aesthetic.
 They can also be used in larger mixed media pieces as textured layers.

 How to Use:

-• Tear the embossed grid paper into strips and glue them into a junk journal for a textured border.
+• Tear the embossed grid paper into strips and glue them into a junk journal for borders.

 • Use as a background panel in a mixed media piece, layering paint, ink sprays, and collage elements on top.

-• Emboss onto kraft paper or old book pages for a rustic, aged effect.
+• Emboss onto kraft paper or old book pages for a rustic effect.

 • Try stitching along the grid lines for added detail.